bionicdl-sustech/DeepClawBenchmark/docs/Algorithms/Grasp Pose Detection (GPD).rst

 &&&&
 Grasp Pose Generator
 &&&&
-Before the algorithm starting, we need preprocess the point cloud such as denoising, subsampling, segmentaion .etc.
+Before the algorithm starting, we need **preprocess** the point cloud such as denoising, subsampling, segmentaion .etc.

  | The API is CandidatesGenerator::preprocessPointCloud in /src/gpd/candidate/candidates_generator.cpp
  | the implement is in src/gpd/util/cloud.cpp

-Then we simple the grasp candidators in the point cloud.
+Then we **uniformly randomly simple** the grasp candidators in the point cloud.
+In each point, we calculate a reff carssd, and generate a pose.

  | ssssssssssss
  |